kolan72/PoliNorError/README.md

 ### PolicyResult handlers

 When handling delegate by policy you can add so called `PolicyResult` handlers using one of the method named  `WithPolicyResultHandler` or `WithCommonResultErrorsHandler`.
- These methods accept delegate as a parameter and can extra handle `PolicyResult` errors collection (after policy processor processing):
+ These methods accept delegate as a parameter and can extra handle `PolicyResult`:

 - `Action<PolicyResult>`
 - `Action<PolicyResult, CancellationToken>`